swapnith1928/pathfinding-visualizer/README.md

    ```
 3. Open `index.html` in your browser to start the visualizer.

+## Future Improvements

+Here are a few ideas to enhance the project in the future:

+- Add **A\* Search Algorithm** for more efficient pathfinding
+- Mobile friendly UI improvements

 ## Deployment

 This project is deployed on **Netlify** and publicly accessible at the link above.